MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-database-copy-activity.md

 - **Pre-copy script**: Specify a SQL query for the copy activity to execute before you write data into Oracle database in each run.
 You can use this property to clean up the preloaded data.
 - **Write batch timeout**: The wait time for the batch insert operation to complete before it times out.
 The allowed value is timespan.
 An example is 00:30:00 (30 minutes).
 - **Write batch size**: Specify the number of rows to insert into the Oracle database table per batch.
 The allowed value is integer (number of rows).
-By default, the service dynamically determines the appropriate batch size based on the row size.
 The default value is 10,000.
 - **Max concurrent connections**: The upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections.

 ### Mapping